realkotob/Unary_Common/README.md

 Common Framework provides you with a toolset to make plug-n-play architecture for your Core game, as well as for all the Mods, which allows you to have interchangable mods in-between sessions/servers/lobbies with automatic Steam workshop / Mods folder synchronization.
-Is uses the same ClassDB-like architecture in Godot, and provides an easy way to separate codebase into Shared, Client and Server systems.
+Is uses the same ClassDB-like architecture from Godot, and provides an easy way to separate codebase into Shared, Client and Server systems.

 ### Used third-party materials: